top of page

 Office Visit

-Your first appointment will consist of a thorough examination and evaluation by our BOC-certified orthotist.
+Your first appointment will consist of a thorough examination and evaluation by our BOCO.
 Depending on the

 complexity of your condition, your office visit could last anywhere between 20 minutes to an hour.
 Your practitioner will review